 The PSOs will watch for marine mammals from the best available vantage point on the vessels.
 Ideally this vantage point is a stable, elevated platform from which the PSOs have an unobstructed 360° view of the water.
 The PSOs will systematically scan with the naked eye and 7x50 reticle binoculars, supplemented with night-vision equipment when needed (see below).
-During activities with large monitoring zones, 25X 150 millimeter (mm) "big eye" binoculars may be used.
+During activities with large monitoring zones (>2 km), 25x150 millimeter (mm) "big eye" binoculars may be used.
 All vessel personnel are provided the guidance "If you see something, say something" and are responsible for reporting to the PSO team any opportunistic sightings made as soon as they are able and it is safe to do so.
+Vessel personnel communication to the PSO team will be dependent on the vessel.
+However, means of communication may include: phone, hand-held radio, or face-to-face verbal communication.